tramaLabs/platform/docs/Entities.md

-###user
+###collaborator

-> A user "actor" vinculated to a facebook account.
+> A collaborator "actor" vinculated to a facebook account.

-A user has:
+A collaborator has:

 - Photo (facebook)
 - name (facebook)